Gigaspaces/xap-docs/README.md

 # xap-docs

-This repo is intended to host XAP documentation, and is currently under construction
+This repo is intended to host XAP documentation, and is currently under construction.
+Feel free to experiment with it, but do not push any changes as this is not ready yet.

 # Installation